evekhm/gitlab-ci/README.md

 ## Overview

-The goal of this CI/CD infrastructure is to leverage Gitlab integration with GCP and allow single source of truth being Git repository to seamlessly work with configurable GCP deployments addressing the various personas needs.
+The goal of this CI/CD infrastructure is to leverage Gitlab integration with GCP and allow single source of truth being the Git repository to seamlessly work with configurable GCP deployments, addressing the various personas needs.
 The offered templates (modules) allow simplifying CI/CD while accounting for the complex micro-service architecture, when different services can be developed independently and kept in different projects.

 Use Cases:
-1) As a *Customer Engineer*  I want to have an easy way to deploy Solution into my own GCP Project environment and use it to demo to a customer, while having full control over the GCP project.
+1) As a *Customer Engineer*  I want to have an easy way to deploy Solution into my own GCP Project environment, while having full control over the GCP project.
-2) As a *Developer*, I want to be able to work on the feature which spans across multiple projects and have automated CI/CD to deploy images that either belong to the feature and were modified by me, or the released versions.
+2) As a *Developer*, I want to be able to work on the feature which spans across multiple projects and have automated CI/CD to deploy images that either belong to the feature and were modified by me, or to select the released versions.
-3) As a *QA engineer*, I want to be able to have MR related feature projects bee deployed into the test environment.
+3) As a *QA engineer*, I want to be able to have Merge Requests of the  feature branches to be consistently deployed into the test environment.
 4) As a *Sales Person*, I want to have a stable demo environment for the customer presentations.
 5) ...